fmuwanguzi/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
   * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?

+  Function you dont want called globally,

 * What language constructions do you use for iterating over object properties and array items?

+For in, forEach , object.keys, object.values, object.entriessa

 * Can you describe the main difference between the `Array.forEach()` loop and `Array.map()` methods and why you would pick one versus the other?

+map returns a new array, for each touched each element without returning anything

 * What's a typical use case for anonymous functions?
 * What's the difference between host objects and native objects?
 * Explain the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?